Achsoft/ServiceLocator.Component/README.md

 To be safe, I would suggest `function ($sc) {}` form instead of `function () use ($sc)` because the latter one has something to do with variable scoping.

-To check whether a component or service had been registered, use `registered()` method.
+To check whether a component or service had been registered, use `has()` method.

 Extending A Registered Component or Service